FaraLand (FARA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 FaraLand Historical Price

-According to the latest data gathered on FaraLand live price page, the current price of FaraLand is 0.00284601USD.
-The circulating supply of FaraLand(FARA) is 42.60M FARA , giving it a market capitalization of $121.24K.
+According to the latest data gathered on FaraLand live price page, the current price of FaraLand is 0.0028275USD.
+The circulating supply of FaraLand(FARA) is 42.60M FARA , giving it a market capitalization of $120.45K.

 How Does FaraLand (FARA) Price Prediction Module Work?